apostrophecms/apostrophe-documentation/tutorials/howtos/deploying-apostrophe-in-the-cloud-with-heroku.md

 [Heroku](http://heroku.com) is a great starting point for cloud hosting because it is simple to set up, but all of the cloud's challenges come into play.
 What we learn by deploying to Heroku can be applied equally to Amazon EC2, Microsoft Azure and other cloud hosting services.

-So for this how-to, we'll stick to free services from Heroku and mlab, a MongoDB cloud hosting service.
+So for this how-to, we'll stick to free services from Heroku and MongoDB Atlas, a MongoDB cloud hosting service from the creators of MongoDB.
 But keep in mind you can choose paid plans as well with much higher capacity and performance.
 Everything we've done here is designed to scale smoothly to those paid offerings.

 ## Before you begin